-Standards and qualifications can be mapped together using the SmartWorx technology.
-Many of the criteria in both are similar and SmartWorx will help link the two together seemlessly.
+You can fine tune your delivery in VQManager allowing Standards and qualifications to be mapped together using our SmartWorx technology.
+Many of the criteria in both are similar and SmartWorx will help link the two together seamlessly.
 By following the SmartWorx guidelines, the assessor can be sure that they are mapping and assessing in a very robust manner, covering each criterion through a range of methods and over a period of time – they are also assessing very efficiently because nothing is unnecessarily repeated.

 The SmartWorx initiative uses :

 - an over-arching mapping or assessment strategy combined with

 - pre-defined visit-specific tasks, training courses or activities

 ensuring that learners are assessed in a very robust, but also streamlined and efficient, manner.

 The SmartWorx assessment approach is able to unearth valuable evidence that the learner may have generated prior to the visit, it prompts the creation of evidence during the visit and it guides the learner to continue to generate evidence after the visit.